Liana Șerbescu

-Liana Șerbescu, born August 25, 1934 in Bucharest.

-Romanian pianist, piano pedagogue and musicologist, a pioneer in the field of women's music.
+Liana Șerbescu (born 25 August 1934), is a Romanian pianist, piano pedagogue and musicologist, a pioneer in the field of women's music.
 Through her many-sided activity as a performing pianist, researcher and writer, she contributed to enriching the repertoire of classical piano music.

 Biography

-Liana Șerbescu was born to engineer Florian Șerbescu and pianist Silvia Chelaru-Șerbescu.
+Liana Șerbescu was born in Bucharest to engineer Florian Șerbescu and pianist Silvia Chelaru-Șerbescu.
 Her mother's family counted several generations of musicians and composers.
 Liana studied with several well-known Romanian teachers: Constanța Erbiceanu, Cella Delavrancea, Dagobert Buchholz and Silvia Serbescu, at the Bucharest Music Conservatory, and later with Guido Agosti at the Accademia Musicale Chigiana in Siena.
 A winner of three National Young Pianists Competitions (1953, 1955 and 1957), she performed with all the Romanian orchestras.
 She has toured in France, Germany, the Soviet Union, China, Czechoslovakia, Hungary, Poland, Yugoslavia, Bulgaria, Norway, Sweden, Italy, England, Spain, the Netherlands and the US, and collaborated, among others, with the Orchestre des Concerts Lamoureux, the Stockholm Philharmonic, the Zagreb Radio and TV Orchestra, the Prague Symphony Orchestra, the Münchener Kammeroper Orchestra and the Syracuse Symphony Orchestra (USA).
 Liana Serbescu played under the baton of Charles Dutoit, Vaclav Smetacek, Sergiu Comissiona, Erich Bergel, Lawrence Foster, Emil Simon, Renard Czajkowski, Daniel Chabrun, Eugène Bozza, Itay Talgam, Claire Gibault, Mihai Brediceanu, and Mircea Cristescu.